Who is OFALycée for?

 - Economic and Social Sciences

-Parents of 9th, 11th, and 12th graders receive at the beginning of the year all the information necessary for registering their child for the national examinations of the brevet in 9th, 11th and 12th grades.
+At the beginning of the school year, parents of 9th, 11th, and 12th graders receive all the information necessary for registration of their child for the national examinations of the brevet in 9th, 11th and 12th grades.
 Registration for these exams is the responsibility of the parents.

-- Students benefit from weekly monitoring in groups of 6 students maximum during synchronous consultation times.
+- Weekly monitoring in small groups (maximum of six students per group) during synchronous, teacher-led consultation times.

-- Students have access to the course week by week.
+- Students have access to the course week by week through an industry-leading online learning platform.

 What is the socio-emotional development skills program?